jeff-adkisson/swe-3313-fall-2025/project/README.md

 Finally, you are ready to produce your application!
 You have planned most of the semester and you know exactly what to make.

-Now you will execute the requirements by implementing your User Interface Design and Technical Design.
+Now you will execute the requirements by **implementing your User Interface Design and Technical Design**.
 Your goal is to make your implementation look as close to the User Interface Design as possible.

 You will submit your implementation to your client (me) via Github.
 It will include:

-- well-written code that follows your language's style guide.
+- well-written code organized in and under a `~/source` folder that follows your language's style guide.
 Do not use Java conventions in a Python app.
-- a README.md in the source that includes:
-   - a brief description of your application (from an end-user point of view),
-   - environment requirements, such as "MacOS or Linux or Windows" (be very specific the systems and operating systems where you application can run),
-   - steps to clone and build the application on a fresh machine.
-Be very specific - I will be attempting to follow these steps on my machin.
-You must describe all of the steps, dependencies, gotchas, database schema scripts, warnings, etc. I need to get your application working without a lot of fuss.
-If I cannot make your application work, your grade will suffer.
-Be very thorough on this part and have every person on your team test the steps to ensure everyone agrees it is complete.
-   - any other important information you need to pass along to someone trying to setup and run your application.
+- an `~/implementation/README.md` file explaining how to setup, build, and run your application.

-There are many good articles on writing an excellent read.me.
-[I recommend reviewing a few so you do a great job producing this very important document.](https://bulldogjob.com/readme/how-to-write-a-good-readme-for-your-github-project)
+### Finished Application Components

+At a minimum, your finished application must include:

+- Login, including a link to self-register
+  - The Login screen is for both users and administrators - do not create two login screens.
+- Self-Registration (creating your Customer account)
+- Inventory List including Search and links to add to shopping cart
+  - When the inventory is shown, show all *available* inventory
+  - When a search is active, limit the list to *available* inventory matching some/all of the search term.
+- Shopping Cart including Remove Item(s)
+  - Available inventory can be added to a shopping cart.
+Multiple inventory items can be in the shopping cart.
+  - Inventory in the shopping cart can be removed.
+Once removed, it is visibile in the list again.
+- Checkout
+  - Users can checkout *if* there are one or more items in the shopping cart.
+  - Include a payment acceptance screen followed by an on-screen receipt (which simulates emailing the receipt).
+  - NOTE: Purchased inventory *must* disappear from the available inventory, even after restarting the application.
+Storing your inventory status in memory is not acceptable.
+I will look at your storage system after purchases to verify the written transactions are present *and* I will restart the application to verify purchases remain purchased.

+- If the user is an Administrator, include a link to the Sales Report.
+Do not show Administrator features to non-Administrators.
+- The Sales Report will list all of the sold inventory items, the date sold, and the user that bought the items.

+### Your Project Should Look Like Your UI Design

+Your project *should* look like your UI design (or better, but at a minimum it should meet the expectation set by your UI design).
+In your Final Presentation, you will perform a live comparison of your UI Design with your finished application.

+If your project does *not* look like your UI design, explain why, in detail.
+Do not just say "it was too hard".
+Act like you are talking to a disappointed customer who has paid you to deliver what you promised.
+Be specific - "we found this was much harder than we expected", "we did not budget our time well", "we used AI and it ignored our design" (this is very bad, so hopefully I will not hear it).

+Your UI design set an expectation.
+Now you must deliver it.
+If you extended the project by adding fancy enhancements in your UI Design, you have to account for them now.

+### Working Code - Not Just Code

 I cannot stress how important is that your code compiles and runs.
 The whole point of software is to solve a problem.
 Code that does not compile cannot begin to solve a problem.
 Make sure your system runs, even if it does not meet every requirement or the UI looks awful.
 All of the work you have done till now was the *necessary journey* to refine your thoughts to the point you could produce a great application, but NONE OF IT MATTERS if the application does not run.
-Ultimately our work is about working software that solves a problem... your end user almost certainly does not care how fantastic your requirements and planning and designs were if the solution does not work.

-Pro Tip: I recommend that every team member review your implementation's readme.md file and try to configure your implementation in a fresh directory.
+Every team member should review your implementation and documentation.
+Everyone should try to configure your implementation in a fresh directory.
 This will help you see steps you have overlooked.
-I think great work makes it easy on the end-user to get started quickly without having endlessly Google and troubleshoot to try out your work.
+Great work makes it easy for end-users to get started quickly without having endlessly Google and troubleshoot your project.

-### Optional Setup Presentation

-If you are concerned I will have trouble running your application on my machine, create a 3-5 minute presentation showing exactly how to set it up and run it.
-If you are confident I am going to have no problem following your directions, you do not need to produce this video.
-If you produce this video, it does *not* replace your final presentation video and it does not confer any extra credit.
-It is simply to ensure I can get your application operational.

 ### JetBrains Professional IDEs